 Accurate, ultra-rapid analysis of NGS data from whole genomes, with apps for germline and somatic data.
 Available on-premise or in BaseSpace Sequence Hub.

 CRISPR-Cas9 genome editing allows scientists to mutate, silence, induce, or replace genes and genetic elements.
-This technology enables cancer-relevant studies such as interrogating tumor suppressor gene, oncogene, and immune response checkpoint gene function, plus a broad range of other applications.
+This technology enables a broad range of applications, including cancer-related studies such as interrogating tumor suppressor gene, oncogene, and immune response checkpoint gene function.
 Whole-genome and targeted sequencing can be used to check off-target effects and confirm specificity.Learn More

 *Data calculations on file.
 Illumina, Inc., 2015